 First, Edgeworth conducted an analysis to ensure that the data were complete and accurate.
 Specifically, we compared the published incidents and errors detected in the Scorecards to those in the underlying data we received.
 Our analysis confirmed that the data appeared to be complete and accurate.

 Once the data were validated, we reviewed the data and consolidated it into a format suitable for our analysis.
-This involved combining reporting of events across data sources and reviewing data fields and the possible outcomes of error reports.
 Using these data, we independently calculated the accuracy across the categories ShotSpotter uses for its reporting.
-Our analysis confirmed that the accuracy rate across all ShotSpotter clients for 2019, 2020, and 2021 was 97.42%, 97.70%, and 97.82%, respectively.
+Our analysis confirmed that the accuracy rate across all ShotSpotter clients for 2019, 2020, 2021, and 2022 was 97.42%, 97.70%, 97.82%, and 97.63% respectively.
 Having audited and validated ShotSpotter’s claims, we conducted additional analyses to confirm that these results are robust.

-Since accuracy reporting depends on clients informing ShotSpotter of potential errors, we tested whether differences in the intensity of reporting may have unduly influenced the reported accuracy.
+Since accuracy reporting depends on clients informing SoundThinking of potential errors for ShotSpotter, we tested whether differences in the intensity of reporting may have unduly influenced the reported accuracy.
 For example, if a client with a relatively high volume of published gunshot incidents rarely reports potential errors, then the reported accuracy rate may be higher than the actual rate.
 To test for this issue, we identified the areas where the intensity of reporting potential errors was at or below the 5th and 10th percentile of client reporting intensity.
-As shown in Table 1 below, if these clients are removed from the data entirely—an extreme test—then the overall accuracy would decrease by less than 1%.
-Alternatively, assuming these clients with low reporting intensity all had the reporting intensity of the 5th or 10th percentile client and that all additional reports were erroneous ShotSpotter alerts, the overall accuracy rate would again decrease by less than 1%.
+As shown in Table 1 below, if these clients are removed from the data entirely then the overall accuracy would decrease by less than 1%.
+Alternatively, assuming these clients with low reporting intensity all had the reporting intensity of the 10thpercentile client and that all additional reports were erroneous ShotSpotter alerts, the overall accuracy rate would again decrease by less than 1%.
 Finally, we conducted statistical tests of the aggregate accuracy rates for ShotSpotter using different thresholds for inclusion of incidents based on the quality of feedback and number of incidents and issues and found the aggregate accuracy rate never differed significantly from 97%.

 This analysis is conservative as it is only conducted on the more restrictive set of clients excluding those not providing or expected to provide feedback.